xDudee/xdude-xrpl-nft/README.md

  - Multiple people can control/own a single asset via MultiSign
  - Wallets can be easily transferred between users by updating the Regular Signers Key
  - Adding a pointer from the XRP wallet to a decentralized data store aka IPFS is straight forward
- - XRP + IPFS allows an easily traceable path of ownership of an NTF and the original creator/artist
+ - XRP + IPFS allows an easily traceable path of ownership of an NFT and the original creator/artist
  - While a Wallet does require a 20 XRP funding minimum, future TXs are relatively inexpensive as compared to some other solutions
  - Having access to the Wallet allows for exciting features that are difficult to implement in a Token alone.
     - Some examples: